andrew/ultimate-awesome/README.md

 - [awesome-book-authoring](https://github.com/TalAter/awesome-book-authoring) - :books: A collection of awesome resources for technical book authors.
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
 - [Awesome-Few-Shot-Image-Generation](https://github.com/bcmi/Awesome-Few-Shot-Image-Generation) - A curated list of papers, code and resources pertaining to few-shot image generation.
-- [awesome-aleo](https://github.com/howardwu/awesome-aleo) - 🏎️ A curated list of Aleo & Leo code and resources 🏎️.
 - [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.
 - [awesome-refine](https://github.com/refinedev/awesome-refine) - Carefully curated list of awesome refine resources 🍕.
 - [arctic](https://github.com/zc-alexfan/arctic) - [CVPR 2023] Official repository for downloading, processing, visualizing, and training models on the ARCTIC dataset.